Old Angular

 </body>

-• This method is closer to Webix initialization pattern.
-Config object is the JSON object you would pass into webix.ui() constructor if you were working with Webix alone
+• This method is close to Webix initialization pattern.
+Config object is JSON object you would pass into webix.ui() constructor if you were working with Webix alone;

 //config object